 Staff and students at universities have a reputation for consuming vast quantities of tea and coffee – and of course, chocolate!
 In 2003, we made the decision to promote social responsibility and demonstrate a commitment to the principles of Fairtrade by selling a selection of Fairtrade products within our university shops.

-Professor David Eastwood, Vice-Chancellor "The University of Birmingham has proudly maintained its Fairtrade status consistently since 2003.
+Professor Sir David Eastwood, Vice-Chancellor "TThe University of Birmingham has proudly maintained its commitment to Fairtrade consistently since 2003.
 Buying our food as ethically and sustainably as possible is very important to us as we feed around 20,000 students, staff and visitors to the University every week."

 What is Fairtrade?